DanNoby/elevatelabsday7/README.md

 The goal of this task was to use Support Vector Machines (SVMs) for binary classification on the breast cancer dataset using both linear and non-linear (RBF kernel) approaches.

 1. **Data Preparation**
    - Loaded and cleaned the breast cancer dataset.
    - Dropped non-feature columns (`id`), and used `diagnosis` as the label.
    - Encoded labels (`B` → 0, `M` → 1).

 2. **Model Training**
    - Trained two SVM models:
      - **Linear Kernel**
      - **RBF Kernel (non-linear)**
-   - Scaled features and split data into training and test sets.

 3. **Hyperparameter Tuning**
    - Performed **GridSearchCV** with cross-validation.
    - Tuned `C` and `gamma` for the RBF kernel.